 - de Does not create a disturbance or disruption to the educational process. - Is not sexually suggestive such as pants that are too thin or tight, shirts that expose the stomach or chest, etc. - Is not related to drugs, tobacco, alcohol, violence, and does not contain obscenities or inflammatory messages. - Does not cover the head such as hoodies, hats, visors, bandanas, hoods, sunglasses, etc. Such items may be worn to school, but must be removed from the head upon entering the building and must remain in the student's locker until school is dismissed (and put back on outside the building). - All shirts must cover the stomach, back, and bra straps, have sleeves, and must provide coverage with an appropriate neckline that does not expose cleavage.
 Tank tops, cutoffs, muscle shirts, half shirts, spaghetti straps, halter-tops, form-fitting, visible undergarments are not permitted.
 Tank tops or sleeveless tops will also be prohibited. - The leg bottom or 'slit' of the student's shorts, skirt, or dress must be lower than the 'fingertips' when the student's hands are extended down in a relaxed manner.
-Female 'sport shorts' that do not adhere to the Dress Code are not to be worn during school hours which may include PWMHS athletic uniforms.
+Female 'sport shorts' that do not adhere to the Dress Code are not to be worn during school hours - which may include PWMHS athletic uniforms.
 Furthermore, the "rolling up" of athletic shorts is prohibited, if doing so breaks the Dress Code.

-- Feet must be covered at all times during the school day with shoes or sandals.
-Sandals, flip-flops, open-toed shoes, etc. are not to be worn in the wood shop or weight room.
-Shoes with wheels or secret compartments are not permitted. - Pants must be worn at waist level.
-Any pants / shorts that hang below waist level and / or expose underwear, should not be worn during school hours.
+Feet must be covered at all times during the school day with shoes or sandals.
+Sandals, flipflops, open-toed shoes, etc. are not to be worn in the wood shop or weight room.
+Shoes with wheels or secret compartments are not permitted.